This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 I’ve baked many loaves straight from the fridge with great results, and haven’t noticed any problems.
 This is usually how I make my best sourdough if I have the time.
-This method is mentioned commonly in booked and across the internet.
+This method is mentioned commonly by experts.

-Refrigerating your dough actually has some great benefits – which I will cover in this article and also some tips to baking bread from the fridge.
+Refrigerating your dough actually has some great benefits – which I will cover in this article and also some tips for baking bread from the fridge.

 How To Bake Dough Straight From The Fridge

 The most convenient way to prepare bread dough using the fridge is to do the first rise at room temperature and then place it into the fridge for the final proof.

 An example schedule could be to prepare any yeast or starter in the daytime, then mix your dough in the early evening and allow the first rise at room temperature.

 Late evening you can then shape the dough and place it in a proofing container and transfer it to the fridge overnight.
 The dough will be ready to bake the next morning.

 Once it is fully proofed, you can bake it straight from the fridge.
 Make sure to get your oven hot – ideally heat it for around 30 minutes before putting the dough in.